humaon/videoLibrary/README.md

 {base_url}/api/comment_on_video/{video_id}
 comment field should be fillable

-You can see a single video associate with the users who likes it and comments with user and also the curent user liked it or not by visiting this GET route
+You can see a single video associated with the users who liked it and associated comments with user data and also the boolean value of curent user liked it or not by visiting this GET route

 {base_url}/api/videos/{video_id}

 You can also delete and update a video

-for delete you have TO hit {base_url}/api/videos/{video_id} This route in DELETE method and for update you have to hit {base_url}/api/videos/{video_id} this url in a POST mehtod
+for delete you have To hit {base_url}/api/videos/{video_id} This route in DELETE method and for update you have to hit {base_url}/api/videos/{video_id} this url in a POST mehtod